khushiiiguptaa06-hub/Loan-Prediction-Analysis/README.md

 * Accuracy: **~78.8%**
 * Confusion Matrix used for evaluation

-### Key Insights:
+##  Key Insights

-* Credit history is the most important factor
+- Credit History is the most important factor for loan approval
-* Applicants with good credit history have higher approval chances
+- Applicants with good credit history have significantly higher chances of approval
-* Model performs well for initial prediction tasks
+- Property area and education also influence loan decisions

 ##  Technologies Used